decadevs/week-2-qa-task-bubykay/README.md

 To achieve 100% coverage with this technique, test cases must cover all identified partitions (including invalid partitions) by using a minimum of one value from each partition.
 Coverage is measured as the number of equivalence partitions tested by at least one value, divided by the total number of identifiedequivalence partitions, normally expressed as a percentage.
 Equivalence partitioning is applicable at all test levels.

 ## **6. Using the login form specification requirements, identify all testing techniques that can be used to design test case for this login form.
-Also Implement the identified techniques and document your solution.**
+Also Implement the identified techniques and document your solution.** (sl- Incomplete solution, Error guessing implementation is excellent) 5/10
   1. Image link - ![https://drive.google.com/file/d/1\_3kr18fUMzPnYDybKCabDJ0gZ6SrVInk/view?usp=sharing] (https://drive.google.com/file/d/1_3kr18fUMzPnYDybKCabDJ0gZ6SrVInk/view?usp=sharing)
   2. Requirements
     1. Email must be a valid email format